GongCun/menu-driver/README.md

 # menu-driver
-A menu driver script for BOCM systems IPL
+A menu driver script for BOCM systems IPL.

 The first version was written by Micheal Cheong before 2011 with Korn Shell;
 Raymond Chan updated and used it on most AIX machines in BOCM for IPL operation;
 Gong Cun rewrited it in Perl, make enhancement on the signal handle, log record, paging output and curses-style operation.